trzewiczek/js-tutorial/README.md

 fleaMartek[3]
 ```

+Weird?
 In 50 bugs you'll get used to it, don't you worry.